All Products

 Data that is modified or deleted in the base table can still be restored through local backup within the local backup period, and no local backup fees will be incurred.

-• If multiple table snapshots contain modified or deleted data, you are charged only for the storage space used by the largest table snapshot.
+• If multiple table snapshots contain changed or deleted data, you are only charged for the storage consumed by the largest snapshot.